Dan503/time-input-polyfill/README.md

 <script src="https://cdn.jsdelivr.net/npm/time-input-polyfill@1.0.1"></script>
 ```

-Alternatively you can download it via npm and use it through commonJS
+Alternatively you can download it via npm and use it through commonJS or an ES6 import statement.

 ```
 npm i time-input-polyfill